ihotray/rulengd/README.md

 methods with list of arguments.

 ## Overview
-Rulengd registers to all ubus events on the system and keeps track of each configured rule.
+Rulengd registers to ubus events on the system and keeps track of each configured rule.
 When an event of interest is received, it compares it with the configured rule and if the expected data of the event matches with the data of the event received, it invokes the configured ubus method with the given